 Calvin Frank Morrow was born on April 12,1924, to William Henry Morrow and Hattie Robertson Morrow.
 He was one of the nine Dudley High School (named for James B. Dudley) students who joined, and because he was still a credit short when he enlisted, he came back to Dudley after the war and is officially a member of its class of 1946.

 Afterwards, he attended A & T, playing in the band under the direction of his B-1 bandmate Walter Carlson.
 He earned his B.S. in business administration and M.S. in elementary administration and also did post-grad work at UNC-G and Duke University.

-Afterwards, he attended A and T, playing in the band under the direction of his B-1 bandmate Walter Carlson.
-After earning his business administration & education degree, he taught at A and T for ten years, including classes in shoe repair and business.
-The rest of his career was spent at elementary schools in the area: 8 years teaching at Caldwell, and then as principal at Reeder, 1968-1971, Murphy, 1971-1974, Claxton, 1974-1979, Lindley, 1979-1983, and Peeler Open, 1983-1986, when he retired after 36 years in education.
+His first teaching job was at Second Ward High School in Charlotte.
+He and his wife, Gertrude Nash Morrow, returned to Greensboro where he taught at A & T for ten years, including classes in shoe repair and business.
+The rest of his career was spent at elementary schools in the area: eight years teaching at Caldwell, and then as the first principal at Reeder, 1968-1971; Murphy, 1971-1974; Claxton, 1974-1979; Lindley, 1979-1983; and Peeler Open, 1983-1986, when he retired after 36 years in education.

-“It was like a family,” recalled about being a part of B-1.
+“It was like a family,” Morrow recalled about being a part of B-1.
 “Before that, the only image the Navy had of blacks was as servants.
 Anybody that saw that band, they could say the Navy has made some progress.
-We could be seen as a role model, so others could say, I can be something more than jst a servant.
+We could be seen as a role model, so others could say, I can be something more than just a servant.
 Some of the white sailors’d see our music insignia and wouldn’t believe it, but we broke the barrier.”